 Not surprisingly—and to continue on our blasphemous pilgrimage—quite a few water tech startups are based in Israel, like Utilis, which uses satellite imagery to detect underground leaks in water supply infrastructure.
 Not many details are available about the company’s funding or investors, aside from a $25,000 check from ImagineH20 for having the coolest tech in its portfolio this year.
 In the U.S. alone, about 2.1 trillion gallons of treated water are lost due to leaky, old pipes, NRP reports.
 The water tech from Utilis is based on research developed for detecting water on other planets.
-See the short video below for how they do it:
+See this short video for how they do it.

 In one case, Utilis found 30 leaks in the city of Ferrara, Italy, including all of the major leaks (classified as losing 30 liters or more per minute).
 The trial run earned the water tech startup a three-year service contract to monitor the city’s 27,000 kilometers of water networks from outer space.

 Another water tech startup out of Israel, Tel Aviv-based Desalitech has raised $22.25 million funding to develop reverse osmosis systems.
 Desalination—turning seawater into fresh water—is one of those topics we’ve been writing about here for quite some time.
 We even turned you on to how few opportunities there really are at the moment to invest in desalination companies.
 Desalitech is a water tech startup that has developed a closed-circuit reverse osmosis (RO) water filtration system that has earned its customers like Coca-Cola and Archer Daniels Midland.
 This video below gives you a brief but lingo-laden explanation that maybe a plumber with a PhD could understand.